Fixed Indemnity Health Insurance: What It Is and Who It’s For

 If you’ve ever looked at a medical bill and wondered why your health insurance didn’t cover more, you’re not alone.
 Even people with major medical coverage often face significant out-of-pocket costs with deductibles, copays, and coinsurance that add up quickly.
 Fixed indemnity health insurance exists to address exactly that gap.

 Fixed Indemnity is widely misunderstood.
 It’s not a replacement for major medical insurance.
 It’s not an ACA plan.
-And it’s not just for people who can’t afford “real” insurance. administers fixed indemnity plans for A-rated across 48+ states, and we see daily how this product fills critical coverage gaps.
+It’s not just for people who can’t afford “real” insurance.
+PHS administers fixed indemnity plans for A-rated carriers across 48+ states, and we see daily how this product fills critical coverage gaps.
 Understanding what fixed indemnity actually does, and who benefits most from it, can make the difference between financial protection and financial surprise.

 How Fixed Indemnity Works